monachat/monachat-server/README.md

 # python-monachat
-Monachat server and client for Python
+[UNMAINTAINED] Monachat server and client for Python